 I also had a lot of fun with my friends, and this adds to the whole experience.
 We were 3 girls running around the city and always felt safe, so this too makes it one of my favorite places to go to.

 What’s your biggest travel tip?

 Wake up early!
-If you are traveling to a touristy place then get disappointed when you only see a crowd you can only change your walking hour.
-This will guaranty you will enjoy a less crowded view.
+If you are traveling to a touristy place, then get disappointed when you only see a crowd you can only change your walking hour.
+This will guarantee you will enjoy a less crowded view.